newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

 * David Brady (FIXME not sure of the name)
     * Anti-patterns
     * Don't program another language in Ruby
+    * Learn Ruby like its a whole new language

 ### @danbernier